ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 either by adding a backslash ``\`` before certain meta characters, or by converting all the characters into a hexadecimal representation.

-In ``v5.2.0``, Hyperscan introduces 2 new compile APIs for pure literal patterns:
+In ``v5.2.0``, Vectorscan introduces 2 new compile APIs for pure literal patterns:

 #. :c:func:`hs_compile_lit`: compiles a single pure literal into a pattern
    database.